 Some links in this post may be affiliate links

-Miniature Pine Tree (Crassula tetragona) prospers bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula tetragona (Miniature Pine Tree) thrives in bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with monthly feeding in spring and summer.

-Crassula tetragona also called Mini Pine Tree is one of the popular Crassula varieties whose leaves are green to dark-green and occur in crossed pairs.
+Crassula tetragona also called Mini Pine Tree is among the popular Crassula varieties and bear green to dark-green leaves which occur in crossed pairs.

 Mini Pine Tree is an upright, naturally branching, shrubby succulent plant with thin narrow stems and leaves which look-like needles.
 The stem is woody with a brown bark as it matures and is highly branched.
 This form of growth makes this plant perfect for a bonsai.